pkg93/main-repo/README.md

+# The repository is currently down, and package submissions are closed.
+Please disregard everything below.
+---
 # pkg93-mainrepo
-Package submissions are closed.
-~~This is pkg93's main repo.
+This is pkg93's main repo.
 If you want to view the actual source code, go [here](https://github.com/1024x2/pkg93).
-If you want to add a package, continue reading.~~
+If you want to add a package, continue reading.

 ## Adding your package
 To add your package, you need to...